sdesrosiers1989/CHAMNHA-heat_related_child_mortality/README.md

    - Scripts (in calc_components folder): <br />
      - calc_components.py - for attribution experiment.
 Run this first to get csv files of results, which will be used as inputs in calc_components_cc.py for creating plots
      - calc_components_CC.py - for climate change experiments, but also takes csv file input from calc_components.py to create plots
+## Branches
+- master: use this one for all analysis
+- popmor_dif_biascorr: <br />
+  - Created when checking the impact of different bias-correction methods for future population and mortality on the HRCM and decomposition results.
+Impact of different methods minimal, so stayed used original, simpler method.

 ## References